‘Do something’ trends on Twitter after latest US school shooting

 “How many more children have to die in a school shooting before Republican politicians get the guts to do something about assault weapons?” former House and Urban Development Secretary Julian Castro said.

-The suspect in the Nashville school shooting is a 28-year-old woman from the city, police have said.
-She’s reported to have been a former student at the school.
+The suspect in the Nashville school shooting is a 28-year-old from the city, police have said.
+Police have identified the suspected shooter by their name at birth, Audrey Hale.

+Hale reportedly was a transgender man who used he/him pronouns, though law enforcement officials initially described the suspect as a woman in the aftermath of the shooting.
+Police did not provide another name.

-She is said to have used two assault-type rifles and a handgun.
-The suspect, who died after being engaged by police, is yet to be identified.
+Hale is said to have used two assault-type weapons and a handgun.

 Three adults and three children were killed in the shooting.

 Only one officer was injured, from cut glass.
-Two officers from a team of five engaged the suspect and shot her, police said.
+Two officers from a team of five engaged the suspect and shot him, police said.

 Police were called to the scene at 10.13am local time and the suspect was shot and killed 14 minutes later, at 10.27am.